bdazl/note/README.md

-# note: Minimalistic Note Taking
+# `note`: Minimalistic Note Taking

 `note` is designed to help you to quickly jot down text onto a space, similar to a bulletin board; in your terminal.
 Notes are stored in a [sqlite](https://www.sqlite.org/) database file and upon creation the note is assigned an *ID*.

-In note, all notes are organized into *spaces*.
+In `note`, all notes are organized into *spaces*.
 A space is simply a category or label you assign to your notes.
 The space can be any [UTF-8 encoded](https://en.wikipedia.org/wiki/UTF-8) string and the only rule is that a space cannot include the comma character: `,`.